PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ne} essential problem in computer vision is to understand a scene at \textit{multiple levels of concepts}.
-In particular, when people look at a figure, they can not only catch each visual entity such as car, bus, and background context like sky or road, but also understand the parts of entities, such as person-head and car-wheel, etc. The former is named as \textit{scene parsing}, while the latter is termed as \textit{part parsing}.
+\IEEEPARstart{O}{ne} fundamental problem in computer vision is to understand a scene at \textit{multiple levels of concepts}.
+In particular, when people look at a figure, they can not only catch each visual entity, such as cars, buses, and background contexts like sky or road, but also understand the parts of entities, such as person-head and car-wheel, etc. The former is named as \textit{scene parsing}, while the latter is termed as \textit{part parsing}.
 One representative direction of unified scene parsing is Panoptic Segmentation (PS)~\cite{kirillov2019panoptic}.
 It predicts a class label and an instance ID for each pixel and unifies the foreground objects (named as things) and background context (named as stuff).
-The part parsing has a wide range of definitions, such as human or animal parts or car parts~\cite{liang2015human,geng2021part}.
-Both directions are independent, while both are equally important for many vision systems, including autonomous driving and robot navigation~\cite{cordts2016cityscapes}.
+Part parsing has many cases, such as human or animal parts or car parts~\cite{liang2015human,geng2021part}.
+While these tasks are often addressed in separate contents, both are equally important for numerous vision systems, including autonomous driving and robot navigation~\cite{cordts2016cityscapes}.